quickwit-oss/tantivy-cli/README.md

     http://localhost:3000/api/?q=barack+obama&explain=true&nhits=20

-# Optimizing the index : `merge`
+# Optimizing the index: `merge`

-Each tantivy's indexer thread is closing a new segment every 100K documents (this is completely arbitrary at the moment).
+Each of tantivy's indexer threads closes a new segment every 100K documents (this is completely arbitrary at the moment).
-You should have more than 50 segments in your dictionary at the moment.
+You should have more than 50 segments in your dictionary.

-Having that many queries is hurting your query performance (well, mostly the fast ones).
+Having that many segments hurts your query performance (well, mostly the fast ones).
-Tantivy merge will merge your segment into one.
+Tantivy merge will merge your segments into one.

 ```
     tantivy merge -i ./wikipedia-index